Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Noosa Heads recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Noosa Heads has seen around 38 new homes approved per year.
-An estimated 190 homes were approved over the past five financial years, between FY-21 and FY-25, with two more approved so far in FY-26.
-On average, 1.1 new residents have been added per year per dwelling constructed during this period.
+AreaSearch analysis of ABS building approval numbers shows Noosa Heads had approximately 38 new homes approved annually.
+Over the past five financial years, from FY21 to FY25, around 190 homes were approved, with an additional two approved so far in FY26.
+This results in about 1.1 new residents per year per dwelling constructed during this period.

 Frequently Asked Questions - Development